Nihal-Raj/brave-privacy/README.md

 # Is It Necessary?

 No, it's completely optional.
 Brave works well-enough out of the box.
-In fact, most browsers work best when not configured to avoid fingerprinting.
+In fact, most browsers work best when not configured to avoid fingerprinting (doesn't necessarily apply to Brave).
 Even Apple and The Tor Project don't recommend changing any settings in Safari and Tor Browser respectively.
 I don't necessarily recommend changing these settings or even installing any extensions (as extensions posses a privacy and/or a security risk), because on Brave you're already good to go with the default settings!

 # Others